18 Worst First Date Ideas to Avoid at All Cost

 Together with the Pure community, we decided to have an open discussion on places to avoid when planning your first date with someone new.
 From movie theaters to parking lots, we’ve gathered a list of 15 ideas that seem good in theory, but not in practice.

 Heaven is a place on earth with the right person, no doubt.
 But when it comes to first dates, there are things to consider.
 Getting comfortable with someone is not an overnight thing: it’s a process that requires an appropriate setting.
 To save you the awkwardness and inconvenience, here’s a list of places that might sound like a good idea but are best to avoid, or at least save for later.
+Who knows, maybe you were just doing your first dates wrong all this time!

 Yes, you can!
 Although, don’t forget about necessary safety precautions before you go to a stranger’s place or vice versa.
 Try meeting up in a public space for a coffee or a walk first, or letting a friend or a family member know where you are.
 After all, you’re meeting someone for the first time and don’t know if they’re trustworthy yet.
 Just doing the above will ease the anxiety for both of you!
 In case you’re the host, don’t forget to tidy your place and make it feel welcoming to ensure your guest is comfortable and won’t stumble upon the infamous socks-on-the-floor.

-Exotic cuisine is pretty much any cuisine that may or may not give you, uh, digestion issues afterward.
+In case you were wondering what’s the worst food to get on the date — exotic cuisine is pretty much any cuisine that may or may not give you, uh, digestion issues afterward.
 And if you’re going to their place, god forbid such imminent fate surprises you out of nowhere: the game of thrones will suddenly take on a whole new meaning.
 Now, this might end up being a bonding experience, but do you really want that for yourself?

 In addition, remember about the power of garlic and other strong spices: they might make your breath smell funny.

-Fast Food Joint
+The Date at a Fast Food Joint

 Bringing a Friend